Journals edited within the Department of Political Science

 Edited by Geoff Layman and Ben Radcliff

-Political Behavior publishes original research in the general fields of political behavior, institutions, processes, and policies.
+Political Behavior is the official journal of the Elections, Public Opinion, and Voting Behavior section of APSA and is one of the top-ranked journals in political science.
+It publishes original research in the general fields of political behavior, institutions, processes, and policies.
 Coverage focuses on conventional and unconventional political behavior of individuals or small groups, and of large organizations that participate in the political process such as parties, interest groups, political action committees, governmental agencies, and mass media.

 Edited by Ruth Abbey